hyperledger-archives/aries-toolbox/architecture.md

 The menu is created at runtime based on the modules present in `src/renderer/components` and the protocols supported by the connected agent.
 Supported protocols are discovered through the _Discover Features Protocol_.

 The dynamic menu allows for the toolbox to support a very wide variety of protocols, and only show the user the modules that can be used with a particular connected agent.
-This prevents user confusion while allowing the widest possible
+This prevents user confusion while allowing the widest possible array of supported protocols and modules.

 ## Message Bus